vinceanalytics/vince/docs/guide/index.md

 components.

 These are core components we ship with vince.
-All embedded in th single binary for yoru delight.
+All embedded in the single binary for yoru delight.